ULTIMATE Guide to the Best Fall Things to Do in Michigan

 If you’re looking for a Haunted Adventure, check out Cornwell’s Turkeyville.
 The haunted barn, ghoulish train, corn maze, and spooky hayride are available every weekend in October.
 There are homemade doughnuts, apple cider, and pumpkins for purchase as well.

-Attend Art Prize Grand Rapids
+Attend Art Prize in Grand Rapids

 Every art lover will want to visit Art Prize if they are in Michigan for the fall.
 This Grand Rapids festival takes place every September and October and celebrates independent artists of all kinds.